newbiehre/TokenTransferIndexerApp/README.md

 1. Feft click on a test file and select "Run" using your IDE.

 ## Future work

 ### Add more features
-- Implement automatic retrieval using previous blockNumbers in the database to find missing ERC-721 transfer token events from when the application last ran.
+- Implement automatic retrieval using previous blockNumbers in the database to find missing ERC-721 transfer token events from when the application was last running.
+- Integrate a frontend UI.
+- Implement support for indexing ERC721 metadata especially those on IPFS, which would be relevant and valuable to users querying ERC-721 token events.
 - Expand monitoring and indexing of other token transfers that occur on the network.
-- Integration a frontend UI.
-- Implement support for indexing ERC721 metadata especially those on IPFS, which would be relevant and valuable to users querying ERC-721 token events.
+   - The application is structured in a way that would easily accomodate additional token types of tokens and events.
+All files named Erc721* is ERC-721 specific, while the rest of the file is meant to be shared.
+Of course, this may change as needed.

 ### Improvements (from challenges)
 - Use coroutine instead of normal threads for scheduling tasks and asynchronous calls.